 Beginning around the middle of March, I can’t stop thinking about warmer weather.
 I peak beyond my turtlenecks and try to find my lightest layer for skiing.
 I might even trade my goggles and face mask for sunglasses and sunscreen!
 Rather than rushing up for packed powder or groomed corduroy by 8am at Sunday River, I roll in to the hill around 10.
-After such an amazing, snowy Western Maine winter, I consider sunny skies and corn snow as icing on the cake.
+After such an amazing, snowy winter, I consider sunny skies and corn snow as icing on the cake and welcome in Spring in Western Maine.

 The most telling sign of full-on Spring for me, is the return of the Peepers.
 They start their merry peeping as soon as they shake off their winter protective layer.
 I can drive anywhere on a warm evening near a waterway and am bound to hear their sleigh-bell like chirping.